Narayana-Rao/PolSAR-tools/paper/paper.md

 ---

 # Summary

-	DpRVI [@mandal2020dual], RVI [@Kim_2009]
+With increasing number of Synthetic Aperture Radar satellite missions and datasets, the demand for processing tools is also increasing.
+However, to process Synthetic Aperture Radar data very limited free tools are available ([PolSARpro](https://earth.esa.int/web/polsarpro/home), [SNAP](https://step.esa.int/main/toolboxes/snap/)) with major concentration on pre-processing.
+In application user point of view there is a neccesity for tools to derive polarimetric descriptors like vegetation indices and decomposition parameters.
+In addition there are no free tools in a GIS platform, which is very much essential as remote sensing and GIS are highly inter-dependent.

+'''SAR tools''' plugin generates polarimetric descriptors (viz. vegetation indices, polarimetric decomposition parameters) from C3/T3/C2/T2 matrices obtained from PolSARpro The input data needs to be in PolSARpro format (*\*.bin and \*.hdr*).
 The plug-in is coded in Python and is dependant of the Quantum GIS framework.
-More 	specifically, it makes use of following libraries (bundled with Quantum GIS): numpy, gdal and QGIS core library
+More 	specifically, it makes use of following libraries (bundled with Quantum GIS): [numpy](https://numpy.org/), [gdal](https://gdal.org/) and [QGIS](https://qgis.org/en/site/index.html)core library.

 # SAR tools Audience

-	**SAR tools** is intended for students, researchers and polarimetry experts who would like to utilize the QGIS and python ecosystem of diverse tools to derive different SAR descriptors.
+**SAR tools** is intended for students, researchers and polarimetry experts who would like to derive different SAR descriptors, utilizing the QGIS and python ecosystem of diverse tools.
+Especially for non-domain and application users the plugin interface provides an easy way to process the pre-procesed SAR polarimetric data.

 # SAR tools Functionality

 The key functionality of **SAR tools** is organized into three modules:
+  - **Full-pol**:
+    - Radar Vegetation Index (RVI) [@Kim_2009]
+    - Generalized volume Radar Vegetation Index (GRVI)
+    - Polarimetric Radar Vegetation Index (PRVI)
+    - Model free 3-Component decomposition for full-pol data (MF3CF)
+    - Degree of Polarization (DOP)
-- Full-pol:
+  - **Compact-pol**:
+    - Model free 3-Component decomposition for compact-pol data (MF3CC)
+    - Improved S-Omega decomposition for compact-pol data (iS-Omega)
+    - Compact-pol Radar Vegetation Index (CpRVI)
+    - Degree of Polarization (DOP)
-- Compact-pol:
+  - **Dual-pol**:
+    - Radar Vegetation Index (RVI)
-- Dual-pol:
+    - DpRVI [@mandal2020dual],
+    - Polarimetric Radar Vegetation Index (PRVI)
+    - Degree of Polarization (DOP)

 # Acknowledgements
-	The authors would like to thank the developers of [QGIS Plugin Builder] (https://github.com/g-sherman/Qgis-Plugin-Builder).
+The authors would like to thank the developers of [QGIS Plugin Builder](https://github.com/g-sherman/Qgis-Plugin-Builder).

 # References